stevencmann2/stevencmann2/README.md

 ### Welcome to my Github!

-I'm Steven, a Full Stack Web Developer and recent graduate of the University of Texas Full Stack Web Developement Bootcamp.
+I'm Steven, a Full Stack Web Developer and recent graduate of the University of Texas Full Stack Web Development Bootcamp.
 I'm currently #OpenToWork and am looking to start my new and exciting career in web development.
 Feel free to view my [portfolio](https://steven-mann-portfolio.netlify.app/) where many of my repositories and projects are listed.

 :smiley: Thanks for taking the time to check out my profile :smiley: